Chart Color Schemes

 Manly West shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Manly West has 27.5% of its residents aged 15+ with university qualifications, exceeding the SA4 region average of 23.7%.
-Bachelor degrees are most prevalent at 19.0%, followed by postgraduate qualifications (5.6%) and graduate diplomas (2.9%).
-Vocational credentials are held by 36.2% of residents aged 15+, with advanced diplomas at 12.1% and certificates at 24.1%.
+Manly West has a higher percentage of university-qualified residents aged 15 and above (27.5%) compared to the SA4 region average (23.7%).
+Bachelor degrees are the most common qualification at 19.0%, followed by postgraduate qualifications (5.6%) and graduate diplomas (2.9%).
+Vocational credentials are also prevalent, with 36.2% of residents aged 15 and above holding such qualifications, including advanced diplomas (12.1%) and certificates (24.1%).

-Current educational participation is high, with 29.6% enrolled in formal education.
-This includes 10.6% in primary, 9.3% in secondary, and 4.5% in tertiary education.
-Manly West's four schools have a combined enrollment of 2,712 students.
-The area has above-average socio-educational conditions (ICSEA: 1076) and functions as an education hub with 22.0 school places per 100 residents, significantly higher than the regional average of 13.6.
-It includes two primary and two K-12 schools, attracting students from surrounding communities.
+Educational participation is high in Manly West, with 29.6% of residents currently enrolled in formal education.
+This includes primary education (10.6%), secondary education (9.3%), and tertiary education (4.5%).
+The area has four schools with a combined enrollment of 2,712 students.
+Manly West demonstrates above-average socio-educational conditions, with an ICSEA score of 1076.
+It functions as an education hub with 22.0 school places per 100 residents, significantly higher than the regional average of 13.6, attracting students from surrounding communities.
+The educational mix includes two primary schools and two K-12 schools.

 Frequently Asked Questions - Education